benstannard/study/gitnotes.md

 `git commit --amend`

 `git log -p --patch`
-`git log -n <limit> -10 --since=2.weeks --until`
+`git log -p --submodule`
 `git log --stat`
 `git log --oneline --decorate`
 `git log --graph`
+`git log -n <limit> -10 --since=2.weeks --until`

-###### Working with Remotes
+## Working with Remotes

 To be able to collaborate on any Git projects, you need to know how to manage your remote repositories.
 Remote repos are versions of your project that are hosted on the Internet or network somewhere.
 Collaborating with others involves managing these repos and pushing and pulling data to and from them when you need to share work.

 We can use the shortname in lieu of the whole URL
 `git remote -v`
 `git remote add <shortname> <url>`